The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution

 Throughout this work, we have made a number of assumptions that are quite common in stellar radiative transfer.
-Namely, we have assumed that our atmosphere is gray, homogeneous, plane parallel, and in LTE.
+Namely, we have assumed that our atmosphere is homogeneous, plane-parallel, and in LTE.
 Of course, these assumptions are false in real stellar atmospheres.
 For dwarfs, which we are principally concerned with, the stellar atmosphere is very thin compared to the radius of the star, such that the plane-parallel assumption is reasonable.
-This will not be true of evolved stars, and so we caution that the results presented in this work (and the software accompanying) should not be applied in these cases.
+This will not be true of stars where the stellar radius is not very large compared to the pressure scale height (e.g., highly evolved stars), and so we caution that the results presented in this work (and the software accompanying) should not be applied in such cases.

 The assumption of LTE is also prone to failure.
 It is widely known that non-LTE physics can significantly sculpt absorption lines, especially those that form in the chromosphere \citep[e.g.,][]{Lagae2025}.
-As in \citet{AlMoulla2022}, we recommend rejecting lines which are clearly poorly modeled by the synthesis and those that are known \textit{a priori} to be sensitive to NLTE effects.
+As in \citet{AlMoulla2022}, we recommend rejecting lines that are clearly poorly modeled by the synthesis and those that are known \textit{a priori} to be sensitive to NLTE effects.

 In \S\ref{subsec:additional_broadening}, we noted that the derivation of Equation~\ref{eq:rotation_convolution} required neglecting center-to-limb variability.
-In the most general sense the phrase \textit{center-to-limb variability}, or CLV, can refer to any of a myriad of effects which cause intensity spectra to vary with limb angle.
-This terminology is quite overloaded and can include (depending on field of study, author intent, etc.) effects such as: limb darkening, line asymmetry changes, line depth changes, and variable convective blueshift (i.e., the ``limb shift'').
+In the most general sense, the phrase \textit{center-to-limb variability}, or CLV, can refer to any of a myriad of effects that cause intensity spectra to vary with limb angle.
+This terminology is quite overloaded and can include (depending on field of study, author intent, etc.) effects such as limb darkening, line asymmetry changes, line depth changes, and variable convective blueshift (i.e., the ``limb shift'').
 Although the plane-parallel synthesis used herein yields simple line profile variations from center to limb (visible in Figures~\ref{fig:cfuncs_intensity} and \ref{fig:cum_cfunc_comp}), this model cannot produce variations that result from 3D convective motions in the stellar atmosphere.
-For that, state-of-the art 3D (magneto)hydrodynamical simulations coupled with radiative transfer codes are needed, which have recently begun to reproduce with remarkable fidelity these precise variations in asymmetry \citep[e.g.,][]{Frame2025} for solar absorption lines.
+For that, state-of-the-art 3D (magneto)hydrodynamical simulations coupled with radiative transfer codes are needed, which have recently begun to reproduce with remarkable fidelity these precise variations in asymmetry \citep[e.g.,][]{Frame2025} for solar absorption lines.